 Sprint reviews are not retrospectives.
 A sprint review is about demonstrating the hard work of the entire team: designers, developers, and the product owner.
 At Atlassian we like to keep our sprint reviews casual.
 Team members gather around a desk for informal demos and describe the work they’ve done for that iteration.
 It’s a time to ask questions, try new features, and give feedback.
 Sharing in success is an important part of building an agile team.

-Before we get to the sprint review, though, let’s first understand why the team’s definition of ‘done’ is so important to this agile ceremony.
+Let’s first review why the team’s definition of ‘done’ is so important to this agile ceremony.